rich-ramsey/knot_dmc/readme.md

 Please email Samantha Parker (samantha.parker [[at]] students.mq.edu.au) or Richard Ramsey (richard.ramsey [[at]] hest.ethz.ch) and we will share the data and model objects with you, as long as it is for research purposes.
+With this said, for the purposes of code review and computational reproducibility, we provide simulated data, which is based on the structure of the raw data.
+This means that our data processing workflow can be checked and verified by others even without requesting the original raw data.

 # A note on using the R Markdown files listed below #